chenhuimao/HMLLDB/README.md

     0x19a7eb730 <+108>: bl     0x19bd627a0               ; objc_msgSend$sendAction:toTarget:fromSender:forEvent:
     ...

-# Want to query which addresses will jump to the "objc_msgSend$sendAction:toTarget:fromSender:forEvent:" function in UIKitCore
+# Want to query which addresses will call the "objc_msgSend$sendAction:toTarget:fromSender:forEvent:" function in UIKitCore
 (lldb) reference 0x19bd627a0 UIKitCore
 [HMLLDB] These are the scan results:
 0x19a7eb730: UIKitCore`-[UIControl sendAction:to:forEvent:] + 108